 Saronic Islands: If you have some extra time in Athens and are looking for a quick island getaway – go no further than the Saronic islands.
 From the traditional streets of Hydra to the crystal blue waters of Aegina, these islands are only 45 min -1.5 hours from Athens and easily accessible for a day trip or quick overnight trip.
 More traditional in aesthetics and less frequented by tourists, they give you a greater insight into traditional life on the Greek islands.

-Join an Expat Explore tour to Greece and see first-hand why Emma keeps coming back!
+Join an Expat Explore tour to Greece in 2021 and beyond and see first-hand why Emma keeps coming back!